Orthodontic Palatal Expander

 Suitability for Palate Expansion

-Clinical Presentation: Patients presenting with dental crowding, crossbite, or narrow jaw arches may be candidates for palatal expansion.
+Clinical Presentation: Patients with dental crowding, crossbite, narrow upper arches or airway concerns linked to a constricted upper jaw may be candidates for palatal expansion.

-Airway Function: Palatal expansion can increase the volume of the nasal airway.
-This may assist in the management of symptoms associated with sleep-disordered breathing.
+Airway Function: Palatal expansion can increase nasal airway volume, which may assist with the management of symptoms linked to sleep-disordered breathing in selected patients.

 Benefits of Palate Expanders